Accessible gardening enables the special needs population to grow food and flowers

 The herbaceous perennials which are grown from bulbs or bulblike structures are often popular in raised planters.
 Most spring flowering bulbs will increase in population over the years if good care is provided.
 Raised planters present the chance to enjoy some of the smaller and more delicate bulbs that are lost within large gardens.
 Many of the popular bulbs such as tulips and daffodils can be found in miniature varieties.
 Tulips tend to deteriorate in quality year after year so many gardeners plant new bulbs every fall.

 Spring bulbs are planted in the fall and summer bulbs are usually planted in the spring after the soil has warmed.
 Many summer bulbs such as dahlia and gladiolus are not hardy and must be dug up in the fall and stored over the winter until it is time to plant in the spring again.
 Neither the spring or summer bulb's foliage should be cut back until the foliage has browned naturally.
 There are some bulbs like the autumn crocus which bloom in the fall.
 They are usually planted in late summer.
 The planting depths for bulbs depend on the bulb size and will determine their suitability to raised planters.
+Make sure you read up on the type of bulbs you're planning on buying whether it's allium, amaryllis, crocus, or tuberose bulbs for sale.

 Many of the popular herbaceous perennials, e.g., iris, yarrow, shasta daisies, need to have their roots divided periodically.
 Division is a method to increase the population of the plants, to prevent over-crowding, and to prevent the plant from becoming invasive.
 The job of division can be taxing so sometimes it is better to find species which require little or none of this cultural practice.